shakacode/react_on_rails/docs/api/view-helpers-api.md

 1. `prerender: true` is automatically added to options, as this method doesn't make sense for client only rendering.
-2. Your JavaScript for server rendering must return an Object for the key `server_rendered_html`.
+2. Your JavaScript generator function for server rendering must return an Object rather than a React Component.
 3. Your view code must expect an object and not a string.

 Here is an example of ERB view code: